symbolicdata/symbolicdata.github.io/TransitiveGroups.Ontology.markdown

     -   `sd:isWreathProductOf`
     -   `sd:isQuotientOfWreathProductOf`

 Each of them is a [wreath product](https://en.wikipedia.org/wiki/Wreath_product) of two groups.
-We represent taht in RDF as, e.g.,
+We represent that in RDF as, e.g.,

 <URI>` sd:left sdtg:Gr3T1 ; sd:right sdtg:Gr3T1 .`